TOPLLab/WARDuino/benchmarks/README.md

 This folder includes benchmaks of WARDuino.

 The various benchmark tests are listed in the [tasks](tasks) folder.
-In there, each task has a folder and two subfolders:
+In there, each task has a folder and three subfolders:

 - `espruino` containing a `impl.js` that can be sent over to Espruino
-- `wast` containing a `impl.c` implementation of the task that will be compuiled to web assembly by the makefile
+- `wast` containing a `impl.c` implementation of the task that will be compiled to web assembly by the makefile
+- `c` containing a `arduino.ino` implementation of the task **generated automaticly** from the `wast` dirctory

 ## Local run